 The grapes' aromas are also slightly different.
 Riesling has characteristic aromas of jasmin, citrus, wax and sometimes petrol.
 It is also more widely produced in the world due to its popularity.

 In terms of food pairing, both grapes pair well with flavorful and spicy dishes, and pungent cheeses.
 However, due to their differences in acidity and alcohol, food pairing for each grape differs a bit.

 Tips!
 In our Riesling food pairing guide you can learn more about which dishes to pair with Riesling.

 Gewurztraminer pairs well with many different types of foods due to its natural sweetness and intense perfume.
 Especially aromatic and spicy dishes are great food parings with Gewurztraminer.

 When paring Gewurztraminer with food you need to take into consideration the following characteristics of the wine:

 The best serving temperature for Gewurztraminer is 7-10°C (45-48°F).

-Gewurztraminer is a great wine choice for aromatic and flavourful dishes which are a little bit spicy.
+Gewurztraminer is a great wine choice for aromatic and flavorful dishes that are slightly spicy.
 Asian cuisine with sweet and sour aromas usually pairs well with this semi-sweet wine.
 Also Middle Eastern and Moroccan dishes are great with Gewurztraminer.
-The sweetness in the wine will coat the tongue and make the heat in the food less obvious.
+The sweetness in the wine will coat the palate and make the heat in the food less obvious.